This is brand identity. Boring branding is the enemy.

 Identity typically runs 8 to 14 weeks from kickoff to delivery.
 If the engagement includes strategy before identity, add 10 to 14 weeks.
 If it includes a website, 5 to 6 months end to end for everything usually.
 The fastest projects we’ve done had one decision-maker in the room.
 The slowest had ten people and a client contact with no authority to make decisions.
 You can probably guess which one everyone was happier with.

 A full rebrand is a different conversation.
 It usually gets forced by a business event: a merger or acquisition, reputational damage the current brand can’t shake, a need to signal genuine change to the market, a category that’s shifted underneath the company, or a business that’s simply outgrown the brand it started with.
-A rebrand typically starts with strategy because you’re fundamentally changing the DNA, offer or positioning of the company.
+A rebrand typically starts with brand strategy because you’re fundamentally changing the DNA, offer or brand positioning of the company.